 3.)
 Choose color schemes that create balance

 Your PowerPoint designs will look polished if you’re smart about color choices.
 Go with a background color that contrasts with the text on your slides.
 Color can influence people’s perception of your presentation.
-Certain colors evoke different emotions in different people, so make sure you know how to utilize them.
+Certain colors evoke different emotions in different people, so make sure you know how to use them.

 If you want to play it safe, use a white or light-colored background works against black text.
 This may make your PowerPoint design seem too simple, so make sure you add a few color accents.